Dev-Firdaus/Python-practice/README.md

 ## pytho practice
-I create this repo for practice all assign lab or question by @anoodip_foundation
+I create this repo for practice all assign lab or question given by @anoodip_foundation